 At The Education Hotel, the relationship between teacher and student sits at the core of our programmes.
-We aim to support schools, teachers and parents through workshops such as: careers guidance, exam preparation and dealing with exam stress.
-As many of our tutors are ex-teachers, we recognise the challenges that the education system can face, we believe that we help support schools by taking the pressure off of teachers, often working directly with parents and students.
+We aim to support schools, teachers and parents through workshops, such as careers guidance, exam preparation and dealing with exam stress.
+As many of our tutors are ex-teachers, we recognise the challenges that the education system can face.
+We believe that we help support schools by taking the pressure off teachers, often working directly with parents and students.

-In addition to her role as Director, Jemma Zoe Smith remains heavily involved in tuition, working with gifted students online and face to face.
-She is often asked to speak in the education sector at conferences and schools in the U.K and internationally.
+In addition to her role as director, Jemma Z. Smith remains heavily involved in tuition, working with gifted students online and face-to-face.
+She is often asked to speak in the education sector at conferences and schools in the U.K. and internationally.

 Jemma has extensive knowledge of the education sector.
-She has previously managed a residential tuition centre based in the U.K. and tutored families in Dubai, San Francisco, Turkey, Czech Republic, Hawaii and Kenya.
-Last year she supported students who were accepted into the top U.K. schools and universities.
-These included: Oxford, Cambridge, UCL, Imperial College, Eton, Harrow, Winchester, Wycombe Abbey and Cheltenham Ladies College.
+She has previously managed a residential tuition centre in the U.K. and tutored families in Dubai, San Francisco, Turkey, the Czech Republic, Hawaii and Kenya.
+Last year, she supported students who were accepted into top U.K. schools and universities, including Oxford, Cambridge, University College London, Imperial College, Eton, Harrow, Winchester, Wycombe Abbey and Cheltenham Ladies College.

-Jemma Zoe Smith graduated from Oriel College at Oxford University in 2013, having studied her BSc and Master’s degree in Biochemistry.
+Jemma graduated from Oriel College at Oxford University in 2013, having studied for her Bachelor’s degree in Science and Master’s degree in Biochemistry.
 She returned to Oxford University in 2017 to gain her teacher training qualification.

-The role of a tutor is usually to focus on the specific individual needs of just one or two students, rather than needing to occupy an entire class as a school teacher does.
-This means that if you as a school leader are aware of a student who would benefit from extra support, a tutor may be able to help.
+The role of a tutor is usually to focus on the specific individual needs of just one or two students, rather than occupying an entire class as a school teacher does.
+This means that if you, as a school leader, are aware of a student who would benefit from extra support, a tutor may be able to help.

 This can take a variety of different forms.
-It might be supporting the student after school, or during the school holidays.
-Tuition can similarly be targeted ahead of key exams, or in helping students with university applications.
-A tutor can also address underlying challenges for a student; for instance, supporting them in developing better study skills and organisational habits.
-Even a few short sessions could then be of benefit to the student for the rest of their school career.
+It might be supporting the student after school or during the school holidays.
+Tuition can similarly be implemented ahead of key exams or in helping students with university applications.
+A tutor can also address underlying challenges for a student, for instance, by supporting them in developing better study skills and organisational habits.
+Even a few short sessions could benefit the student for the rest of their school career.

-While individual or small-group tuition is more usual, tutors don’t work exclusively with individual students.
+While individual or small-group tuition is most common, tutors don’t work exclusively with individual students.
 Many can also offer group workshops, providing expertise that a school might otherwise lack.
 For example, if a school doesn’t usually have students applying to Oxford or Cambridge, a tutor could run a workshop on how to succeed with applications to these universities.